 This win puts Bellingham at 31-19 overall on the season and 12-12 in the season’s second half.
 The Bells have already secured their spot in the playoffs, which begin Aug.
 10.

 “[This last game], we all talked to each other, bared down, got in the box, and started making things happen,” Bythewood said.
 “Going into the playoffs, that’s a thing we need to keep doing—communicating, talking.”

-As one his crutches falls to the ground, Blake Conrad gets a photo taken with his parents Tiffani Mauro and Tim Conrad, right, after the field lights were turn off during the post-game autograph session with fans Thursday night.
+As one of his crutches falls to the ground, Blake Conrad gets a photo taken with his parents Tiffani Mauro and Tim Conrad, right, after the field lights were turned off during the post-game autograph session with fans Thursday night.
 Blake injured his knee during the game.
 (Andy Bronson/Cascadia Daily News)